vatsalkeshav/instructions-wasmedge-runwasi/FINAL_REPORT/README.md

  - *__LlamaEdge writing AI servers to run on the edge (in Rust too!)__*
  - *__WasmEdge replacing traditional containers with WASM ones__*

-these are the 2 of the *biggest leaps in tech of our decade* and thanks to this mentorship program, I had the opportunity to work with them.
+these are the 2 of the *biggest leaps in tech of our decade* and thanks to this mentorship program, I had the opportunity to learn and work with them.

 ### __Future Work__
 The `service-watcher` from `load-bal-llamaedge-demo` is still run a non-WASM pod because it uses `kube-rs` and `k8s-opensapi` as dependencies which in turn depend on